python-websockets/websockets/docs/howto/heroku.rst

 Deploy to Heroku
 ================

 This guide describes how to deploy a websockets server to Heroku_.
+The same principles should apply to other Platform as a Service providers.

 We're going to deploy a very simple app.
 The process would be identical for a more realistic app.
-It would be similar on other Platform as a Service providers.

 .. _Heroku: https://www.heroku.com/